 Nearly all industrial facilities have areas of past practices where industrial activity took place prior to the regulations.
-Envirosafe’s past practice areas were limited to solid waste disposal activity, which is currently being addressed by the company.
+Envirosafe’s past practice areas were limited to solid waste disposal activity, which is currently being addressed by the company through a RCRA Corrective Action Program (CAP).
 The company will resolve these issues, once resolved, no other past practice issues are known to exist at the facility.

 Closure, Post-Closure, & Perpetual Care Trust Funds

 RCRA requires that facilities estimate the cost and provide adequate financial assurance for the closure and post closure care all RCRA permitted units.
 Envirosafe established trust funds for this purpose and has fully funded its closure and post-closure cost estimates in cash.
 As part of RCRA corrective action, Envirosafe has also estimated and provided financial assurance through the trust funds for all past practice units where corrective measures are required.
 This funding requirement is an important part of the RCRA commitment to ensure long-term protection.